-Like other botanic gardens in the mountains that have recently been put in place (there are some examples in the Massa and Lucca provinces), this garden has two purposes: conserving rare plants in their place of origin, and raising awareness for visitors and adventurers.
-The Abetone garden stands out for its “forest” setting: it’s located in a beech and fir tree forest set along the Sestaione creek and also conserves and provides for study of local tree species, with a dedicated herbarium and xiloteca dedicated to forest species, preservation of the woodcutting tradition (through a museum with antique and traditional tools), and to the spread of forest ecosystems via a route through the forests that takes you all the way to the town of Abetone.
+Like other botanic gardens in the mountains that have recently been put in place, such as those in the Massa and Lucca provinces, this garden has two purposes: conserving rare plants in their place of origin and raising awareness for visitors and adventurers.
+The Abetone garden stands out due to its “forest” setting; it’s located in a beech and fir tree forest set along the Sestaione creek.
+It conserves and provides for the study of local tree species with a herbarium and xiloteca dedicated to forest species as well as preserving the woodcutting tradition with a museum of antique and traditional tools and raising awarenes of forest ecosystems via a route through the forests that takes you all the way to the town of Abetone.
 Among the many tree types you can admire along the route are laburnum, mountain ashes, birch trees and red firs.

-Within the garden, many of the mountain’s natural components have been reconstructed: a rock garden with calcareous and sandstone rocks, featuring the various types of rocks that are typical of the area’s environment.
-On silica we’ll find gentians, blueberries, the rare rhododendrons, mountain lillies and more; and then there are the evergreens, the globularia, in addition to bluebells and gorse.
+Within the garden, many of the mountain’s natural components have been reconstructed; there's a rock garden with calcareous and sandstone rocks featuring the various types of rocks that are typical of the area’s environment.
+On silica you'll find gentians, blueberries, rare rhododendrons, mountain lillies and more.
+There are also evergreens, globularia, as well as bluebells and gorse.
 One of the large rocks showcases various types of mosses and lichens.
 Finally, a small lake-bog is home to mountain flowers like marigolds, white veratrum, cotton grass and even rarities like purple marsh and small insectivorious plants like butterworts.

-The nature reserve of Campolino and the biogenetic ones in Abetone and Pian degli Ontani form a single system of protected areas that extend from Abetone to Monte Caligi, above Cutigliano.
+The Campolino nature reserve together with the biogenetic nature reserves in Abetone and Pian degli Ontani form a single system of protected areas that extend from Abetone to Monte Caligi, above Cutigliano.

-The Campolino reserve (which you can only visit if accompanied by the Corpo Forestale di Fontana Vaccaia, tel.
-0573.60363) protects one of the last remaining groupings of red firs in the Appenines: this tree is actually very widespread through the Alps, but very rare in the Appenines, after its growth was redirected northward following glaciations and because many were cut down to obtain a particularly fine wood.
+The Campolino reserve, which you can only visit if accompanied by the Corpo Forestale di Fontana Vaccaia after calling the number +39 057362121, protects one of the last remaining groupings of red firs in the Appenines: this tree is actually very widespread through the Alps, but very rare in the Appenines after its growth was redirected northward following glaciations and after many were cut down to obtain a particularly fine wood.
 The area also touches peak areas, with grasslands and heathlands full of flowers in springtime, including gentian and violets.
 In glacial cirques carved by ancient glaciers you can still find ponds and bogs filled with spagnum species typical of mountain marshland, like cotton grass, marigolds and white veratrum.

 The Abetone reserve, which is freely accessible, protects beech (Fagus sylvatica) and silver fir tree (Abies alba) forests, with additional man-made groupings of Norway spruces (Picea excelsa); rounding out the flora of these forests are sycamores and Norway maples (Acer pseudoplatanus, Acer platanoides), golden chains (Laburnum anagyroides), mountain-ashes (Sorbus aucuparia) and other species.

-An extensive trail network passes through the area, connecting the residential areas of the valley floor through the forest slopes and ridges.
+An extensive trail network passes through the area, connecting the residential areas of the valley floor to the forest slopes and ridges.